There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Medium Marbles

 3/4-inch, 7/8-inch, 1-inch diameter.
 3/4-inch is the standard “shooter” size.
-While 7/8-inch and 1-inch marbles aren’t allowed for normal games as per the rules (at least in the US), you may run across them.
+While 7/8-inch and 1-inch marbles aren’t allowed for normal games as per the rules (at least in the U.S.), you may run across them.

 Large Marbles